-This is part of my Taste the Nation series where week by week, I’ll explore the foods and flavors of America and recreate the most popular recipes from all 50 states.
+This is part of my Forks in the Road: Recipes From Across America series, where week by week, I'll explore the foods and flavors of America and recreate the most popular recipes from all 50 states.

 I say to each his own.
-They are all good in my book, but what gives this recipe a Texas twist is the addition of smokey poblano and jalapeno peppers.
+They are all good in my book, but what gives this recipe a Texas twist is the addition of smoky poblano and jalapeno peppers.

 I don't use canned soup, but I am all about the cheesy goodness that a block of Velveeta adds to any creamy sauce.